Matt Felten ⚡️

 I learned the design process the way most of us did.
 Research, define, ideate, prototype, test, iterate.
 It’s a good framework.
 It taught me to slow down, to ask questions before jumping to solutions, to listen to people who aren’t me.
 Process gave me rigor.
 It strengthened my empathy.
 It taught me to ask the right questions.

-But the cost of trying ideas has dropped dramatically.
-Better tools, design systems, mature frameworks, AI.
+The cost of trying ideas has dropped dramatically.
+Design systems, AI, mature frameworks, and tools that keep getting faster.
 When making is cheap, you can explore more, quicker.
 My process has shifted from narrow down, then build to build many, then narrow down.

-1. I started by brainstorming with the team.
-I took those rough notes and shaped them into different possible directions.
+1. I brainstormed with the team, then shaped those rough notes into a few different directions.

-2. Over the next couple of days I built working prototypes.
+2. Over the next couple of days, I built working prototypes.
 Not mockups.
-Rough but functional React code running in the app.
-They ranged from the smallest change possible to a full feature redesign.
+Rough but functional React code running in the app, ranging from the smallest change possible to a full feature redesign.

-3. I started with three directions, and each one had me explore more variations as I built it.
+3. Each direction branched into more variations as I built.
 The building was the ideation.
 I killed options for being too buried, too ambitious for the timeline, or too clever.
-Narrowed to the strongest and confirmed with the team.
+I narrowed to the strongest and confirmed with the team.

-One of the prototypes I killed was a full integrations hub, all our existing integrations rolled into a single view.
+One of the prototypes I killed was a full integrations hub that rolled all our existing integrations into a single view.
 I wanted it to work, but building it showed me how much rework the other integrations needed to fit the new pattern.
 It was the right direction but the wrong scope.
 The version I shipped was the least change that still made the integration feel substantial.
-I’ve since revived the hub idea, scaled it back, and started migrating each integration one at a time.
-The exploration generated a roadmap for future projects.
+I’ve since revived the hub idea and scaled it back.
+I’m now migrating each integration one at a time instead of as one big change.
+The exploration generated a roadmap.

-When you can prototype that fast, the bottleneck isn’t execution.
+When you can prototype fast, the bottleneck isn’t execution.
 It’s judgment.
 Knowing which direction to ship.
-Process tries to make that call less subjective, and sometimes that’s helpful.
-But taken too far, it dismisses everything a designer spends their career developing.
+Process tries to make that call less subjective, and that’s valuable.
+But when process becomes a substitute for judgment, it dismisses everything a designer spends their career developing.
 Taste, empathy, a feel for quality.
 You take in the research, the feedback, the data, and then you decide what to act on and what to set aside.
 That’s the work.

-My process isn’t a diamond diagram.
+My process doesn’t always look like a diamond diagram.
 It’s a set of values.

 Matt Felten